-Centres must send the following to Cambridge in one envelope together with the sample of work for moderation:
+Centres must send the following to Cambridge International in one envelope together with the sample of work for moderation:

-- a completed Individual Candidate Mark Sheet (0411/ICMS) for all candidates, including those not in the sample - a DVD Cover Sheet (0411/DVD) - a signed printout of the candidates' total marks as submitted to Cambridge. - a completed Moderation Sample Cover Sheet (0411/CS).
+- a completed Individual Candidate Mark Sheet (0994/ICMS) for all candidates, including those not in the sample - a DVD Cover Sheet (0994/DVD) - a signed printout of the candidates' total marks as submitted to Cambridge International - a completed Moderation Sample Cover Sheet (0994/CS).

-Copies of these forms and the instructions for completing them may be downloaded from www.cie.org.uk/samples.
-The database will ask you for the syllabus code (i.e. 0411) and your Centre number, after which it will take you to the correct form.
+Copies of these forms and the instructions for completing them should be downloaded each year from www.cambridgeinternational.org/samples.
+The database will ask you for the syllabus code (i.e. 0994) and your centre number, after which it will take you to the correct forms.
+Follow the instructions on the form itself when completing each form.